Prospect Capital Corporation (PSEC) Just Got Our Attention

-Prospect Capital Corporation (NASDAQ:PSEC) went down by -0.65% from its latest closing price compared to the recent 1-year high of $9.25.
-The company’s stock price has collected 1.88% of gains in the last five trading sessions.
+Prospect Capital Corporation (NASDAQ:PSEC) went down by -1.34% from its latest closing price compared to the recent 1-year high of $9.25.
+The company’s stock price has collected -6.23% of loss in the last five trading sessions.

 Is It Worth Investing in Prospect Capital Corporation (NASDAQ :PSEC) Right Now?